safayetjamil647/safayetjamil647/README.md

 ## 🚀 About Me
 I'm a devops engineer who loves to work with latest and complex devops technologies.
-Currently I am working with Apache Kafka, Blockchain, and Kubernetes
+Currently I am working with Devops, DevSecOps, and Kubernetes

 ## 🔗 Links